cody-hou/cody-hou.github.io/_posts/2025-07-14-yakushima-travel-log.md

 By the time I returned to the parking lot, the sky and mist had completely cleared up.
 Realizing that the top of Mt.
 Mocchomu was now visible from below, I hurried back to Toroki Falls for a last-minute long exposure.

 {% include figure image_path="/assets/images/posts/2025-07-14-yakushima-travel-log-42.jpg" alt="Toroki Falls and Mt.
 Mocchomu" caption="I was at the top of the rocky outcrop on the left!" %}

+My hiking data for Mt.
+Mocchomu can be seen [here](https://yamap.com/activities/38251074).

 ## Day 7: Western Yakushima and Return to Kagoshima